benjhardy/Bash_ToDoList_Creator/README.md

 ```bash
 ./makeToday.sh
 ```
-# $today in .bashrc for easy access to To-Do-List
+## hint: add $today in .bashrc for easy access to To-Do-List
 add:

 ```bash